-- Take reasonable care of their own health and safety and that of others who may be affected by what they do at work - Co-operate with the school on health and safety matters - Work in accordance with training and instructions - Inform the appropriate person of any work situation representing a serious and immediate danger so that remedial action can be taken - Model safe and hygienic practice for pupils - Understand emergency evacuation procedures and feel confident in implementing them
+- Take reasonable care of their own health and safety and that of others who may be affected by what they do at work.
+This includes issues relating to mental health and similar. - Report any health and safety-related issues to the Caretaker in the assigned document promptly. - Co-operate with the school on health and safety matters - Undertake risk assessments where appropriate and based on school policy. - Work in accordance with training and instructions. - Inform the appropriate person of any work situation representing a serious and immediate danger so that remedial action can be taken. - Model safe and hygienic practice for pupils - Understand emergency evacuation procedures and feel confident in implementing them. - Any staff in need of reasonable adjustments to their working environment are responsible for addressing this as a matter of urgency with their line manager.
+For the majority of all staff in Barnes, this is the Headteacher.